-- Then it contains 3% or more of the RDA for Vitamin B1 (Thiamin), Vitamin B2 (Riboflavin), Vitamin B3 (Niacin), Iron and Phosphorus.
+- It also contains 3% or more of the DV for vitamin B1 (thiamin), vitamin B2 (riboflavin), vitamin B3 (niacin), iron and phosphorus

-Kale contains very little fat, but a large portion of the fat in it is the omega-3 fatty acid called alpha linolenic acid.
+Kale contains very little fat, but a large portion of the fat in it is an omega-3 fatty acid called alpha linolenic-acid.

-Given the incredibly low calorie content, kale is among the most nutrient dense foods in existence.
+Given its incredibly low calorie content, kale is among the most nutrient-dense foods in existence.
 Eating more kale is a great way to dramatically increase the total nutrient content of your diet.

 Kale, like other leafy greens, is very high in antioxidants.